artnoisenik/machinelee/docs/tools/associated-tools.md

 5. [**Google's AI Resources**](https://ai.google/): Google offers over 20 resources including guides, podcasts, videos, courses, and interactive content.
 These resources cover various topics, including machine learning and TensorFlow APIs.
 Many of these resources are free.

+6. [**DeepLearning.AI Courses**](https://www.deeplearning.ai/courses/): DeepLearning.AI courses range from beginner (Generative AI for Everyone) to more advanced (Machine Learning Engineering for Production).
+Certification is available with many of these.

 ### Additional Software and Platforms

 This is a list of more advanced resources that are compliments to AI.
 The list includes programming languages, libraries, APIs, frameworks, and more.